adarshraj93/Self-Driving-Car-Engineer/P1-Find-Lane-Lines/README.md

 1. Import the image to be processed
 2. Convert image to grayscale.
 This reduces the issue due to color and form.
 3. Apply Gaussian smoothining.
 This suppress noises and all spruious gradients
 4. Implement Canny edge detection algorithm.
-This identify the pixel poinst with the highest gradients (lane lines)
+This identifies the pixel points with the highest gradients (lane lines)
 5. Focus on the region of interest using cv2.fillPoly.
-This masks out the surrouding and focus only on the area with the lane lines.
+This masks out the surrouding and focuses only on the area with the lane lines.
-6. Apply Hough Transform to connect individual pixel points detected by Canny algorithm with lines.
+6. Apply Hough Transform to connect individual pixel point detected by Canny algorithm with lines.
 7. Modify the draw_lines() to extend the lines from Hough transform over the entire lane
-8. Overlap the developed lane line with the original image
+8. Overlap the developed lane lines with the original image
 9. Save the image
 10. Implement the pipeline over a video